yuFeiCode/LL-SDP/README.md

 # The replication kit of Experiment
-##  Title: Deep learning or classical machine learning?
-An empirical study on line-level software defect prediction
 ## Datasets
 The datasets are obtained from Wattanakriengkrai et. al. The datasets contain 32 software releases across 9 software projects.
 The [datasets](https://github.com/awsm-research/line-level-defect-prediction) that we used in our experiment can be found in this github .